Chinese New Year Japan Travel Guide

 • Certain areas, like Yokohama’s Chinatown, might be crowded

-Ultimately, visiting Japan during Chinese New Year can offer a mix of vibrant celebrations and peaceful escapes, depending on your destination.
+Ultimately, visiting Japan during the Chinese New Year can offer a mix of vibrant celebrations and peaceful escapes, depending on your destination.

 1. Yokohama Chinatown (Yokohama Chukagai)